Cyberlorians/Articles/LiveResponse_DC_Monitoring.md

   Connect-ExchangeOnline -CertificateThumbprint $thumb -AppId $appId -Organization contoso.onmicrosoft.com
   ```

+We can troubleshoot the specific error message on the call if the above doesn't resolve it.

+---

-### 5. Advanced Hunting — Can't Find Live Response Events
+## 5. Advanced Hunting — Can't Find Live Response Events

+**Referenced article:** [Abuse and Detection of Live Response for Tier0](https://www.cloud-architekt.net/abuse-detection-live-response-tier0/) — Thomas Naunheim (hunting queries)

+> *"I tried using the MDE Advanced Hunting query window to see if I could find a record of a LiveResponse session starting but failed (I see it in the timeline GUI, but not query results)."*

-**Partially correct.** Live Response *session initiation* events are NOT in the Advanced Hunting tables — you can't query "who started a Live Response session at what time" from Advanced Hunting.
+**Partially correct.** Live Response *session initiation* events are NOT in the standard MDE Advanced Hunting tables (DeviceEvents, DeviceProcessEvents, etc.) — you can't query "who started a Live Response session at what time" from those tables.

-**However**, you CAN detect Live Response *activity* (commands executed, files created, processes spawned) using Advanced Hunting.
-Thomas Naunheim's blog provides two useful queries:
+**However**, you CAN detect Live Response *activity* (commands executed, files created, processes spawned).
+Naunheim provides two useful queries:

 **Query 1 — SenseIR activity (session initialization + script execution):**
 ```kql